erlang/rebar3/README.md

 ### Compatibility between Rebar3 and Erlang/OTP

 This list presents the known working version combos between Rebar3 and Erlang/OTP.
-Always use the latest version you project can tolerate for latest security fixes.
+Always use the latest version your project can tolerate for latest security fixes.

 | Rebar3 | OTP Support Range | Notes